 The following words as used in this chapter have the following meanings:

-(2) "Domestic abuse" means the occurrence of one or more of the following acts between present or former family members, parents, stepparents, or persons who are or have been in a substantive dating or engagement relationship within the past one year in which at least one of the persons is a minor:
+The occurrence of one or more of the following acts between present or former family members, parents, stepparents, a plaintiff parent's minor child(ren) to which the defendant is not a blood relative or relative by marriage, or persons who are or have been in a substantive dating or engagement relationship within the past one year in which at least one of the persons is a minor:

 (i) Attempting to cause or causing physical harm;

-(iii) Causing another to engage involuntarily in sexual relations by force, threat of force, or duress.
+(iii) Causing another to engage involuntarily in sexual relations by force, threat of force, or duress; or

 (iv) Stalking or cyberstalking.

-(4) "Present or former family member" means the spouse, former spouse, minor children, stepchildren, or persons who are related by blood or marriage.
+(7) "Present or former family member" means the spouse, former spouse, minor children, stepchildren, a plaintiff parent's minor child(ren) to which the defendant is not a blood relative or relative by marriage, minor children of substantive dating partners, or persons who are related by blood or marriage.

-(5) "Substantive dating" or "engagement relationship" means a significant and personal/intimate relationship which shall be adjudged by the court's consideration by the following factors:
+(10) "Substantive dating" or "engagement relationship" means a significant and personal/intimate relationship that shall be adjudged by the court's consideration of the following factors: